myerberg/myerberg.github.io/AdvancedDataScience/PivotTables/README.md

 - This setup shows the total hours worked by each employee and department.
 <br/><br/>

-## 5. Sorting to Identify Departments and Employees with Most Hours Worked:
+## Step 5: Sorting to Identify Departments and Employees with Most Hours Worked

 - Click on any number in the "Total Sum of Hours Worked" column that corresponds to a "department" row.
 - Go to the “Data” tab, select Sort & Filter, and choose the “Ascending” feature.